vrpolak/q10sk/reference/impl/src/test/design_principles.md

 # TODO: Add formatting.

-As these classes are created just for testin purposes and nobody is expected to re-use them, no attempt at extracting APIs has been made.
+As these classes are created just for testing purposes, and nobody is expected to re-use them, no attempt at extracting APIs has been made.